mattpilott/ios-chat/README.md

 # iOS Chat

-This is a working example of handling the iOS keyboard in a chat style application where you want the message above to remain visible when the keyboard is shown.
+This is a working example of handling the iOS keyboard in a chat style application where you want the message bar to remain visible when the keyboard is shown.

 ## How it works